HediaTnani/qsvaR_demo/README.md

 ## Data normalization

 `Transcripts Per Million (TPM)` is a normalization method for RNA-seq data that facilitates comparisons both within and between samples.
-It adjusts for gene length and sequencing depth, making it a helpful measure for relative gene expression.
+`It adjusts for gene length and sequencing depth, making it a helpful measure for relative gene expression`.

 Here is the formula for calculating TPM: